The World Was Wide Enough: Synopsis

 The song begins in Burr's perspective.
-Burr states ten facts about the duel (particularly facts that made it clear that Hamilton had the advantage) as a reprise of "Ten Duel Commandments" plays, noting that the duel is taking place near the same spot where Hamilton's son was killed in a duel.
+Burr states ten facts about the duel (particularly facts that made it clear that Hamilton had the advantage) as a reprise of "Ten Duel Commandments" plays, noting that the duel is taking place near the same spot where Hamilton's son Philip was killed in a duel.

 As the duel draws nearer, Burr's tone becomes more and more frantic as he tries to justify why he has to shoot Hamilton to survive.
-Burr also states that he will not allow Hamilton to kill him because he doesn't want his daughter to become an orphan and also because he is tired of waiting for his moment (reflecting Hamilton's own methodology from "My Shot").
-He shoots Hamilton and as the bullet approaches him, time freezes and Hamilton breaks into a soliloquy, wondering if his death will be his legacy.
-He then realizes that a legacy by definition is something no one ever really lives to see as well as something no one can control, but finds peace by mentioning some of his deceased friends and family who await him "on the other side" before urging his wife Eliza to "take your time".
+Burr also states that he will not allow Hamilton to kill him because he does not want his daughter to become an orphan, and also because he is tired of waiting for his moment (reflecting Hamilton's own methodology from "My Shot").

+He shoots at Hamilton.
+As the bullet approaches, time freezes and Hamilton breaks into a soliloquy, wondering if his death will be his legacy.
+He then realizes that a legacy by definition is something beyond one's control that no one lives to see, and finds peace by mentioning some of his deceased friends and family who await him "on the other side" before urging his wife Eliza to "take your time".
 With that said, in a mix of fear, confidence, and sadness, he throws away his shot by slowly aiming his pistol at the sky while saying "Raise a glass to freedom."

 Time resumes as Burr, who was not expecting Hamilton to throw away his shot, shouts "wait!" as the bullet finally hits Hamilton.
-A devastated Burr then discusses the aftermath of the duel, as he was ushered away from his opponent and was then told that he should probably hide, so he retreated to a bar for a drink.
+A devastated Burr then discusses the aftermath of the duel, in which he was ushered away from his opponent and told that he should probably hide, so he retreated to a bar for a drink.
 He informs the audience that Hamilton died not long after in the company of Eliza and her sister Angelica, then laments that he is now doomed to be the villain in Hamilton's history rather than being appraised on his own achievements.
 He then regretfully states that he should have "known the world was wide enough for both Hamilton and me."

 According to the credits of the 2020 filmed version of Hamilton, this song contains elements of "Ten Crack Commandments" by The Notorious B.I.G., and the writers of that song also share in the writing credit of "The World Was Wide Enough".